lapy.TriaMesh

 level_path(vfunc, level[, get_tria_idx, ...])

-Extract levelset of vfunc at a specific level as a path of 3D points.
+Extract a single level set path as an array of 3D points.

 map_tfunc_to_vfunc(tfunc[, weighted])